PraneelMakam/characterai-chatgpt-wrapper/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4o and TTS APIs
-- PlayHT for realistic voice synthesis
+- ElevenLabs for realistic voice synthesis
 - Supabase for database and storage
 - The React and Node.js communities
 - All the fictional characters that inspired this project